jwetapatel/Final-Project_Group4/README.md

 - This does however mean that the accuracy is weaker than would be liked, however when these above variables were adjusted there was not a signifigant change.

 - The p values do indicate that there is a relationship between sales in a particular region and the genre of a videogame.
+It is interesting to note that the p value was consistent through out the model, but North America and Japan had the better f statistic score.
+This could be due to the higher amount of data that is availabe for their model.
+In the future, more data for the other regions or focusing on specific countires would yeild more consistent data.
 The final regression model predictions are below:

 ![NA regression prediction](https://user-images.githubusercontent.com/103790879/191971978-71e88fab-123e-4f99-9dcc-bf0918586d25.png)